How to Study Medicine After Nursing?

 5. Comply with any additional requirements

-Before you get accepted into the university of your choice, they may provide you with a list of additional requirements that you’ll need to fulfil.
+Before you get accepted into the university of your choice, they may provide you with a list of additional requirements you’ll need to fulfil.
 Entrance exams for graduate programs are very rare, but interviews with the faculty are much more common.
-These additional requests depend on the university you’ve applied to.
+These additional requests depend on the university to which you’ve applied.

 Is it possible to transfer into medicine from nursing?

-Switching from nursing to medicine seems like a great option for students who aren’t big fans of waiting.
-And since many medical schools accept transfers, it can be considered a good way to get your medical degree while also shaving some time.
+Switching from nursing to medicine seems like an excellent option for students who aren’t big fans of waiting.
+And since many medical schools accept transfers, it can be considered a good way to get your medical degree while saving time.

-Ultimately, everyone’s needs are different, and for many, it may very well be worth skipping that year and transferring, even if it means extra classes and less qualifications.
-When you book a consultation with our expert student advisors, they’re going to take your specific needs into account.
+Ultimately, everyone’s needs are different; for many, it may be worth skipping that year and transferring, even if it means extra classes and fewer qualifications.
+When you book a consultation with our expert student advisors, they will consider your specific needs.
 The result will be a solution that’s tailor-made just for you.